cdl-geneseo/geneseo-dictionary/B/Blitzed.md

 # Blitzed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Blitzed

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 AJ: Drunk; &quot;Are you going to get blitzed tonight?&quot; S92 AJ-46% of the students surveyed identified this as being excessively intoxicated.
 S99